[wp_google_searchbox]

 May God bless you on His Sabbath day!

 What are the biblical commands for Passover in regards to leavening and leavened bread?
-First note in Scripture that the Passover sacrifice shall be eaten with unleavened bread:
+Are they the same as the Days of Unleavened Bread?
+First note in Scripture that the Passover SACRIFICE shall be eaten with unleavened bread:

-NOTE: This was referring to the second Passover.
+NOTE: This was referring to the Passover of the second month.

-But the biblical command goes beyond the sacrifice.
-Passover and the subsequent Days of Unleavened Bread are unique from each other but are both times in which unleavened bread is REQUIRED to be eaten.
+The subsequent Days of Unleavened Bread are days in which unleavened bread is REQUIRED to be eaten.
 This is unambiguous:

-EXODUS 12:18 ‘In the first month, on the fourteenth day of the month at evening, you shall eat unleavened bread, until the twenty-first day of the month at evening.
+EXODUS 12:18 ‘In the first month, on the fourteenth day of the month at evening [baherev], you shall eat unleavened bread, until the twenty-first day of the month at evening.

-The biblical directive for Passover and the Days of Unleavened Bread is “you shall eat unleavened bread” during the eight days from the 14th through the 21st.
-This includes the evening when the Passover service begins.
+The Hebrew baherev means evening, in contrast with ha’arbaֽyim used in verse 6 that means between the evenings or twilight.
+So the fourteenth day at “evening” is the beginning of the next day, the fifteenth.
+The biblical directive for the Days of Unleavened Bread is “you shall eat unleavened bread” during the seven days from the 15th through the 21st.
 But the question remains, is leavening and eating leavened bread prohibited on Passover?
-Notice:
+Notice the specific commands for leavening and leavened bread:

 EXODUS 12:15 ‘Seven days you shall eat unleavened bread.
 On the first day you shall remove leaven from your houses.
 For whoever eats leavened bread from the first day until the seventh day, that person shall be cut off from Israel.